kentsbrockman/Movie-Finder/Readme.md

-# FILMFINDER
+# Movie Finder

-Voici un projet court pour la formation THP Next : une interface de recherche de films basée sur des appels API passés au service ["The Open Movie Database"](http://www.omdbapi.com/).
+Here is a short project carried out during [The Hacking Project](https://www.thehackingproject.org/) bootcamp: a movie search interface based on API calls to ["The Open Movie Database"](http://www.omdbapi.com/).

 ---

-## Mise en place
+## Setup

-- Cloner / télécharger le repo.
-- Dans le dossier racine, créer un fichier "apikey.js".
-- Dans ce fichier, saisir `const omdbKey="[Votre clef d'API omdb]"`.
+- Get your personal API key from ["The Open Movie Database"](http://www.omdbapi.com/)
+- Download or clone this repository.
+- In the root folder, create a file named "apikey.js".
+- In this file, type `const omdbKey="[Your omdb API key]"`.

 ---

-Enjoy !
+Have a nice day out there!